-Visual and acoustic elements involved in composing a virtual story scene, the construction of the 3D environment or set, scene composition, automated cinematography and the effect of genre styles are addressed in complete text-to-visual systems such as SONAS [21], WordsEye [22], CONFUCIUS [1] and ScriptViz [25], and the scene directing system, CAMEO [27].
-SONAS constructs a three-dimensional virtual town scenario according to the verbal descriptions of a human user.
-Besides information on the location, scene visualisation requires consideration of the positioning and interaction of actors and objects, the camera view, light sources and audio like background noises or music.
-WordsEye depicts non-animated 3D scenes with characters, objects, actions and environments.
-A database of graphical objects holds 3D models, their attributes, poses, kinematics and spatial relations in low-level specifications.
-In CONFUCIUS, multimodal 3D animations of single sentences are produced.
+Visual and acoustic elements involved in composing a virtual story scene, the construction of the 3D environment or set, scene composition, automated cinematography and the effect of genre styles are addressed in complete text-to-visual systems and scene directing systems.
+Scene visualisation requires consideration of the positioning and interaction of actors and objects, the camera view, light sources and audio like background noises or music.
+SONAS [20] constructs a three-dimensional virtual town according to the verbal descriptions of a human user.
+WordsEye [21] depicts non-animated 3D scenes with characters, objects, actions and environments.
+A database of graphical objects holds 3D models, their attributes, poses, kinematics and spatial relations.
+In CONFUCIUS [1], multimodal 3D animations of single sentences are produced.
 3D models perform actions, dialogues are synthesised and basic cinematic principles determine the camera placement.
 Another modality, cinematography, can assist in conveying themes and moods in animations.
-Film techniques are automatically applied to existing animations in [23].
-Reasoning about plot, theme, character actions, motivations and emotions, they follow cinematic rules which define appropriate placement and movement of camera, lighting, colour schemes and the pacing of shots.
-A high-level synchronized Expression Mark-up Language (EML) [24] integrates environmental expressions like cinematography, illumination and music as a new modality into the emotion synthesis of virtual humans.
-ScriptViz renders 3D scenes from NL screenplays immediately during the writing process, extracting verbs and adverbs to interpret events and states in sentences.
-The time and environment where a story takes place, the theme the story revolves around and the emotional tone of films, plays or literature classify different genres with distinguishable presentation styles.
+Film techniques are automatically applied to existing animations in [22].
+Reasoning about plot, theme, character actions, motivations and emotions, cinematic rules are followed, which define appropriate placement and movement of camera, lighting, colour schemes and the pacing of shots.
+A high-level synchronised Expression Mark-up Language (EML) [23] integrates environmental expressions like cinematography, illumination and music as a new modality into the emotion synthesis of virtual humans.
+ScriptViz [24] renders 3D scenes from NL screenplays immediately during the writing process, extracting verbs and adverbs to interpret events and states in sentences.

+The time and environment, the theme and the emotional tone of a film's story classify different genres with distinguishable presentation styles.
 Commonly, genres are categorised into, e.g., action, comedy, drama, horror and romance.
 Genre is reflected in the detail of a production, exaggeration and fluency of movements, pace (shot length), lighting, colour and camerawork.
-These parameters are responsible for viewer perception, inferences and expectations and thus for an appropriate affective viewer impression.
-Cinematic principles in different genres are investigated in [26].
+These parameters are responsible for an appropriate affective viewer impression.
+Cinematic principles in different genres are investigated in [25].
 Dramas and romantic movies are slower paced with longer dialogues, whereas action movies have rapidly changing, shorter shot length.
 Comedies tend to be presented in a large spectrum of bright colours, whereas horror films adopt mostly darker hues.
-The automatic 3D animation production system, CAMEO, incorporates direction knowledge, like genre and cinematography, as computer algorithms and data to control camera, light, audio and character motions.
-A system which automatically recommends music based on emotion is proposed by [28].
+The automatic 3D animation production system, CAMEO [26], incorporates direction knowledge, like genre and cinematography, as computer algorithms and data to control camera, light, audio and character motions.
+A system which automatically recommends music based on emotion is proposed by [27].
 Associations between emotions and music features in movies are discovered by extracting chords, rhythm and tempo of songs.